jack-r-abbit/radian-generation-test/README.md

 3. The more test case coverage the better.

  ## Extras
-1. We use Docker containers, extra points if you set this to run using Docker compose cli.
+1. We use Docker containers, extra points if you set this to run using Docker/docker-compose cli.
-2. We use Bootstrap styles, extra points including that in the UI.
-3. Show different parent child communication styles within your application.
+2. Show different parent child communication styles within your application.
-4. Show or describe web server architecture used.
+3. Show or describe web server architecture used.
-5. Extra points for making an easy comand line install.
+4. Extra points for making an easy comand line install.
-6. Make the API fully functional, and write to the CSV file.
+5. Make the API fully functional, and write to the CSV file.